ThinkUpLLC/ThinkUp/docs/source/userguide/datacapture.rst

 Capture Social Data
 ===================

-Once you've set up service users like your Twitter, Facebook, or Google+ account, you want to start capturing data from those networks.
+Once you've set up service users like your Twitter, Facebook, or Instagram account, you want to start capturing data from those networks.
 Here's how.

 Manually in Your Browser